shparekh00/171Group14Project/README.md

 # 171GroupProject

-Please note that the project demo is located in a separate branch ('demo').
+Please note that the project demo is located in a separate branch called demo.